DataDog/hiring-engineers/answers.md

 ## Sign up for Datadog, get the agent reporting metrics.

+I had already subscribed to Datadog a few months ago to monitor the blog I was building.
+I changed the name of the Company to *"Datadog Recruiting Candidate"* for the Challenge.

-After signing up to Datadog using *"Datadog Recruiting Candidate"* as Company Input, I installed the agent on my EC2 server hosting my Blog web application.
+I had installed the agent on my EC2 server hosting my Blog.
 The host is based on Ubuntu.

-I used the *easy one-step install* instruction to be found in the *Integrations>Agent* tab on Datadog personal account.
-System-related metrics are available on the *Metrics>Explorer* tab.
+I used the *easy one-step install* instruction to be found in the ***Integrations>Agent*** tab on Datadog personal account.
+System-related metrics are available on the ***Metrics>Explorer*** tab.
 I chose to represent three main metrics:
 + the available disk space on the host (or system.disk.in.use )
-+ the CPU use ( or system.cpu.user)
++ the CPU usage ( or system.cpu.user)
 + the average available memory percentage over the past 5 minutes.

 These three metrics will enable me to help me monitor my web app and make sure I constantly have enough memory, disk space available and responsive CPU.